thierrydrmv/thierrydrmv/README.md

   <h2>😀 About Me:</h2>
     <br>

-  🎓 I'm graduated in Real Estate Business Technology
+  🎓 Graduated in Real Estate Business Technology

+  📚 Currently pursuing a Bachelor’s degree in Software Engineering at Estácio

-   🏢 I’m currently working as a freelance developer
+  🏢 Working as a Freelance Developer

-   🚀 I’m currently learning Python, Django and Pandas
+  🚀 Learning Python, Django, and Pandas

-   💡 I like reading, climbing and listening to music🎧
+  💡 Passionate about reading, climbing, and music 🎧

-   💬 You can always ask me about Business, RPG or Cthulhu🐙
+  💬 Always open to talk about Business, RPG, or Cthulhu 🐙

 <br>
 <br>